Thursday, November 21, 2024

 Women wear new clothes, new glass bangles and hold get-togethers to share sweets and gifts.
 A new bride is given ornaments made of sugar drops and her new relatives are invited to meet and welcome her at a Haldi (Turmeric) - Kumkum (Red Vermillion Powder) celebration.

-Melas (fairs) on Makar Sankrant day are held in different places, usually near temples or water source.
-In many cities of the north India observe kite-flying competitions on this day near riverbanks, ponds and in big fields.
+Melas (fairs) on Makar Sankrant day are held in different places, usually near temples or water sources.
+In many cities of north India kite-flying competitions are held on this day near riverbanks, ponds and in big fields.
 In Tamil nadu, Makara Sankranti is celebrated as Pongal and in Punjab as Lohri.

 Festivals - All over India